 A controller is a single individual with significant responsibility to control, manage, or direct a legal entity customer, including an executive officer or senior manager (e.g., a Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Managing Member, General Partner, President, Vice President, or Treasurer); or any other individual who regularly performs similar functions (i.e., the control prong).
 This list of positions is illustrative, not exclusive, as there is significant diversity in how legal entities are structured.

 Last, supply the personal details for everyone who owns 25% or more of your application’s business:

 WePay will verify your information once submitted, typically within 2 business days.

 Once you’ve confirmed your account, generated an app token, and submitted all business and personal details, you can add a bank account to receive payouts.
-As a reminder, you need to fill out KYC information to receive payouts, and you’ll need to reach out to your account manager or integration team in order to access this form.
-Note that these forms are expected to be availble for self-serve in Q1 2020.
+As a reminder, you need to fill out KYC information to receive payouts.
+Additionally, you’ll need to reach out to your account manager or integration team in order to access the bank form, which is expected to be generally available Q2 2020.

 Usually, a Controller, VP level, or C-level person is responsible for filling this information by navigating to the Payouts section of the WePay application dashboard and clicking “Add”:

 If your business is based in Canada, please reach out to your account manager or integration team in order to access the Canadian bank form.